The Best Corporate Events in Chicago

 1. Beer Tour

-We may be biased, but our beer tours provide excellent teambuilding options.
+Our beer tours provide excellent teambuilding options.
 Companies of all sizes have enjoyed our tours since 2011, including law firms, tech companies, sales teams, accounting firms, and the like.
 We find that our unique mix of education along with high quality craft beer tastings really brings groups together.
 While we include some food, you can add even more, making it the perfect weekday event.
 We even can offer supersized tours where larger groups can tour at the same time, too.
-For more information, check out our private tour page or email email@example.com.
+For more information, check out our private tour page or email firstname.lastname@example.org.

 Whirlyball is team game that is a cross between bumper cars, lacrosse, and basketball.
 It is a blast.
 If you want to bring out a little competition amongst your colleagues in a fun way, Whirlyball could be your answer.
 They also offer food and drink packages, so you can imbibe and eat together, too.
 Located in Chicago, Lombard, and Vernon Hills.
 Click here for more info.